 An integration can, of course, also consist of links that connect two interrelated elements housed in separate systems.
 We refer to this internally as a “simple connection,” because the connection has to be made manually and can also “break” if a link no longer works.

-Advantageous for your intranet is when you can connect the central portal to a super-strong application that is indispensable for your company.
+Advantageous for your intranet is when you can connect the central portal to a super-strong application that’s indispensable for your company.
 (The classic: the daily lunch menu from the company canteen on the intranet.)

 This is the reason why we decided at the time to set up and develop our Atlassian Confluence-based Linchpin intranet.
 As I have already said, Confluence is a corporate wiki, even though its creator would rather position it as a team collaboration application today.
 This wiki can map two applications particularly well: documentation and reference.
 Whenever something from the company needs to be looked up, checked, or learned, Confluence is a market-leading solution.

-Confluence’s positioning as a knowledge management system is so strong that it can easily exist alongside Microsoft SharePoint, Office 365 and G Suite.
+Confluence’s positioning as a knowledge management system is so strong that it can easily exist alongside Microsoft SharePoint, Office 365, and Google Workspace.
 The specific tasks are so close to the central applications of an intranet that it presents us with an excellent opportunity to position user scenarios sustainably, such as news announcements, event organization, documentation, and the quick communication of decisions.
-And Office 365 or G Suite can also be easily integrated.

 But I don’t want to turn our conversation into a promotional event for our solution.
-There are other intranet platforms as well that are based on Microsoft or Google, and they are just as valid.
-And other providers again are completely independent, and offer seamless integration with the systems mentioned and others.
+There are other intranet platforms as well that are based on Microsoft or Google, and they’re just as valid.
+And again, other providers are completely independent, offering seamless integration with the systems mentioned as well as others.

-At this point I find it difficult to give you tips that you can apply directly to make your work day easier.
-Here are some general recommendations instead:
+At this point, I find it difficult to give you specific tips that you can apply directly to make your workday easier.
+Instead, here are some general recommendations:

 - Accept that establishing a central intranet for the whole workforce is a complex task that requires a lot of attention to detail and also takes a lot of time.
-If you try to plan a successful project quickly, easily, or even systematically, you will not succeed.
+A successful project doesn’t happen overnight, even with methodical planning.

 - Say goodbye to the thought of being able to impose your will on your co-workers by exercising political power and, in case of doubt, disable any unwanted competing systems or prohibit their use.

-- Instead, make friends with the idea that special solutions of this type will be able to live on.
-Their integration should take place systematically and automatically.
-That said, however, absolutely no or even “simple” integration using links is conceivable or even okay.
+- Instead, come to terms with the idea that special solutions of this type will be able to live on.
+Their integration can actually take place systematically and automatically.
+That said, however, absolutely no integration or even “simple” integration of these solutions using links is conceivable or even okay.

 - Concentrate on the application instead of the large overarching solution.
-Try to map as many practical applications as possible with the central system – those user scenarios in particular, of course, that are close to the intranet (e.g. news announcement, documenting content, and providing references and documentation for retrieval purposes).
+Try to map as many practical applications as possible with the central system – particularly, of course, those user scenarios that are close to the intranet (e.g. news announcement, documenting content, and providing references and documentation for retrieval purposes).

 Link to this page: https://seibert.biz/intranetbookusagelabel